hegoimanzano/ICASCM2025/04_analysis.md

   - `travis.log` with all the information that you answered on the screen and the results of the analysis.
 In this file you can find the diffusion coefficient computed from the linear regression of the MSD.
 You can also perform the linear regression yourself from the `msd_*.csv` plot.

 - **Density Profiles**:
  Type `dprof` and follow the instructions on the screen.
 The default domain is slightly smaller than the simulation box.
-Adjust the minimum/maximum distance of the density profile to the **z** dimension.
+Adjust the minimum and maximum distances of the density profile to the **z** dimension.
 If you did everything correctly, TRAVIS generates several files:
   - `dprof_*.csv` where * is the name of your atom/molecule.
 These files can be plotted in spreadsheet-based software or do a bit of scripting in advanced tools like Python.
   - `dprof_*.agr` Same information but in a format ready to use in Grace (an obsolete software package).
   - `travis.log` with all the information provided on-screen and the results of the analysis.